mixxxdj/website/content/pages/privacy-policy.md

 ### Mixxx Metadata Requests

 The Mixxx Application can use 3rd party online services to collect metadata associated to your media.
-These requests contain information about audio files on your computer, including artist, title, album, etc...
+These requests contain information about audio files on your computer, which is the [AcoustID](https://acoustid.org/), artist, title and album.

 The 3rd party that can be contacted by Mixxx is: